auth0/Auth0.swift/README.md

 ### Web Auth Login (iOS / macOS)

-1. Import the `Auth0` module in the file where you want to present the login page.
+Import the `Auth0` module in the file where you want to present the login page.

 ```swift
 import Auth0
 ```

-2. Present the [Universal Login](https://auth0.com/docs/login/universal-login) page in the action of your **Login** button.
+Then, present the [Universal Login](https://auth0.com/docs/login/universal-login) page in the action of your **Login** button.

 ```swift
 Auth0